tablatronix/3dmodels/README.md

-Tslot bench organizer system I designed for my small work bench, It is high density, it suspends the rail from the wall and allows mounting parts on all 4 sides.
+Tslot bench organizer system I designed for my small work bench, It is high density, and uses 2020 aluminum t-slot extrusions it suspends the rail from the wall and allows mounting parts on all 4 sides.

 The mounts are made to hold the rail on top or bottom only, so that an led strip (11mm?) can be ran through it.